Caroline Hutchings marks daughter's birthday with cute video of makeup session

 Caroline Hutchings Shares Adorable Video of Daughter Doing Her Makeup As She Marks Birthday

-- Nollywood actress turned politician Caroline Hutchings' daughter Queen Eliabeth is a year older today September 13
+- Nollywood actress turned politician Caroline Hutchings' daughter Queen Elizabeth is a year older today, September 13

-- The mum of three shared a video of the young girl Queen Elizabeth who doubled up as her make up artist in the moment
+- The mum of three shared a video of the young girl who doubled up as her make-up artist in the moment

 - Caroline gushed over her baby girl as fans and colleagues joined her in celebrating her special day